zencart/documentation/content/user/new_user_topics/157_language_files.md

 ---
 title: Language Files - What are they and how are they used?
-(1.5.8+)
+(1.5.7)
-description: How do I change language text in 1.5.8 and above?
+description: How do I change language text in 1.5.7 or below?
 category: new_user_topics
 weight: 10
 ---

-**NOTE:** These instructions are for Zen Cart 1.5.8 and higher.
-If you need instructions for 1.5.7 or below, please see [Language Files - 1.5.7](/user/new_user_topics/157_language_files/).
+**NOTE:** These instructions are for Zen Cart 1.5.7 and below.
+If you need instructions for 1.5.8 or above, please see [Language Files - 1.5.8](/user/new_user_topics/language_files/).

 Zen Cart uses language files or a "languages system"  to define the text content used by the various display pages of your cart.